Inverse Kinematics for Serial Kinematic Chains via Sum of Squares Optimization: Acknowledgements

 \section{Acknowledgements}

 This research was supported in part by a Dean's Catalyst Professorship from the University of Toronto.
-We also gratefully acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
+We also gratefully acknowledge the support of the Natural Sciences and Engineering Research Council of Canada (NSERC) and the Ministry of Science and Education of the Republic of Croatia under the FLAG-ERA JTC 2016 project "RoboCom++".